 Those of us who have read (and done some of) the research want to jump into those conversations with both feet, summarize 70 years of research, and demand accelerative opportunities for the children.
 This isn’t necessarily the best approach.
 Being an advocate for our children might mean introducing information slowly or finding ways to inform educators other than forcefully giving them a list of the “Top Ten Reasons My Child Should be Allowed to Accelerate.”

-One important thing to mention up front is that, in general, educators simply are uninformed about acceleration.
-Believe it or not, even in graduate programs in gifted education, students don’t necessarily learn about the research and tools for acceleration, let alone how to practice acceleration in schools.
+One important thing to mention up front is that many educators simply have not had the opportunity to be informed about acceleration.
+Even in graduate programs in gifted education, educators don’t necessarily learn about the research and tools for acceleration, let alone how to practice acceleration in schools.
 Regular education teachers and administrators spend very little time in their undergraduate courses learning about gifted students, and even less time studying acceleration.
 All of this means that you, the parent, might be better informed than the educator sitting in front of you.
 It also means that the educator sitting in front of you might, with every good intention, believe that certain myths about acceleration are true.

 Share what you have learned.
 Volume 1 of A Nation Empowered and Volume 1 of A Nation Deceived are both very approachable resources that a busy administrator or teacher can read quickly.
 You can download both of those documents for free from the websites linked above.
 If you want even more information about the research, read Volume 2 of A Nation Empowered.

 Advocacy might also mean helping to write policy for your school or district.
 First, a caution: Policy work takes a long time.
-If you are trying to solve a problem for your child, focus on your child and the issues that are pertinent to your child.
+If you are trying to resolve a situation for your child, focus on your child and the issues that are pertinent to your child.
 Don’t try to solve everything for everyone.
 Leave the policy for another day.
-However, if you are in a position to help make things better for future students, this might be the time to have those policy discussions.
-The Belin-Blank Center and the National Association for Gifted Children produced a helpful document last year on Developing Academic Acceleration Policies.
+However, if you are in a position to help make things better for future students, this might be the time to have policy discussions.
+Together, the Belin-Blank Center and the National Association for Gifted Children produced a helpful document on Developing Academic Acceleration Policies.
 This should help you get started on writing defensible policies for acceleration.

 OK.
 It may seem like a lot but have courage.
 You have the tools, you have the information, and you can be an effective advocate for your child’s acceleration.
 Go for it!